bihor/fp_masterquiz/README.md

 - Security fix: checking participant against a session-key.
 Please read the section Administrator / Security fix in version 3.5.2.
 - Bugfix: check if a quiz/poll is allowed on a page.
 Therefore, the defaultQuizUid was removed in the settings!

-Changes in version 3.5.3:
+Changes in version 3.5.4:
 - Replaced invocation of PersistenceManager with DI #46
+- Reformatting source code and PHP 8 bugfix